me996/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 You must use console.log(...) to print all output
 You are not allowed to use var
 You are not allowed to use length

+## 4. Create a sentence

+Write a script that prints two arguments passed to it, in the following format: “ is ”

+You must use console.log(...) to print all output
+You are not allowed to use var